cmkobel/tabseq/README.md

 For instance you can use stringr::sub_str() to extract parts of a sequence, think genes inside a chromosome.
 You can use dplyr::filter and left_join to filter and join individual genes from different samples or species based on database lookups: For instance, you could use dplyr::inner_join to get the core genes from a set of species.
 This, you could of course also do with a GFF file, but here you have the option to take the sequences along, and make concatenations, reverse_complements, GC_measurements right off the bat.

-The concept is very simple, and hopefully you will find it to be powerful as well.
+The concept is simple, and hopefully you will find it to be powerful as well.
+Below, we will walk through a few examples together, to make it clear how this works in practice.

 ## So, what does it look like?

 Imagine a file containing the 16S gene from two different species.
 The corresponding .tabseq file might look something like this:
 ```
-sample--------------⇥part--⇥comment--------------------⇥sequence
+#sample--------------⇥part--⇥comment--------------------⇥sequence
 E. coli K12---------⇥16S---⇥strand=+;source=CP329873---⇥ATGAAGAATAAGTTAGGACAGCACTTTTTAAATGACATT...
 S. acidocaldarius---⇥16S---⇥strand=+;source=CP329873---⇥ATGGAGAAAAAGTTATTACAGCACATTTAAAATGAAATT...
 ```
-The ---⇥ symbol is used to illustrate a tab in the file, which would otherwise be invisible.
+(The ---⇥ symbol is used to illustrate a tab in the file, which would otherwise be invisible.)

+The first line starting with a `#` symbol is simply the header, defining the four columns that make up the structure of the .tabseq-format.
+Any line starting with a `#` symbol is interpreted as a comment.
+Consequently, the header is unecessary, but may be included to make human-reading more straightforward.

+The four columns are required: `sample`, `part`, `comment`, `sequence`.
+They're all strings. _.tabseq_ files are utf-8 encoded, so you can really put any symbol you'd like.
+If a feature is not necessary for your project, you can simply fill it with the string: `NA`.

+ 1. `sample`: What is the name of your sample?
+Here you can specify a unique sample name for your project, the public sample name or just the general species.
+ 2. `part`: It might come handy to be able to subset your sequences in any way.
+The most typical use for part is to specify the name of the gene the sequence represents.
+Another typical use is to specify the name of the contig represented.
+ 3. `comment`: Just an auxillary column to put metadata or anything really.
+If you want to encode more than a single variable worth of information, use the semicolon-separated list of name=value pairs, as in the GFF format; for example `GC=0.23;strand=+` etc. The R-package comes with tools to expand and condense these `name=value;` pairs.
+ 4. `sequence`: This is the sequence that the whole format is all about.
+Just a long line of ATGCs (or any IUPAC DNA/AA code) with no line breaks or fancy symbols.

+---

+Old text:

 You probably love fasta.
 But tell me - can you quickly concatenate all the genes from a fasta alignment of several samples?
 Can you quickly create a synthetic genome (i.e. core or pan genome) from a list of fasta files containing the harbored genes?
 If not, then take a look at the _.tabseq_-format.